-nomic point of view, the main determinants of ticket sales are, on a first level, playing against the Yankees or playing the season opener (about 9,000 extra tickets - in a section holding about 16,000); and at a second level playing in July or in October (about 3,000 extra tickets sold).

-Finally, notice that the regression's \overline{R}^2 is only 44%, that is, the model only explains a little less than half of the total variation.
+The explanatory variables left from this elimination process are all 0-1 variables; each regression coefficient is therefore easy to interpret.
+For example, a game played on a weekend sells on average 1078.63 more tickets than a game played on a weekday; and so forth.
+Notice that, statistically, all coefficients are highly significant.
+From an economic point of view, the main determinants of ticket sales are, on a first level, playing against the Yankees or playing the season opener (about 9,000 extra tickets - in a section holding about 16,000); and at a second level playing in July or in October (about 3,000 extra tickets sold).
+Finally, notice that the regression's adjusted coefficient of determination, \overline{R}^2 , is only 44%, that is, the model only explains a little less than half of the total variation.

 □ The effect of price on demand.
 The most notable absence from the above list of explanatory variables is price.
 The main reason is that there is not enough variation in prices to obtain a reliable estimate of the price elasticity of demand.
 For a given stadium section and until 2002, all games during a given season were sold at the same price.
-Presumably, seasons where the team was better - or expected to be better - lead to higher prices.
-In 2003 and 2004, different games were sold at different prices, but the choice of price was endogenously determined by what the Mets expected would be higher demand games.
+Presumably, seasons when the team was better - or expected to be better - lead to higher prices set by the Mets.
+Similarly, in 2003 and 2004, when different games were sold at different prices, the choice of price was endogenously determined by what the Mets expected would be higher demand games.
 In summary, prices are endogenously determined based on expected demand, which is a function of observable variables as well as variables that the analyst cannot observe (at least not this analyst).

-To put this in a more dramatic way, consider Exhibit 5.16, depicting total annual sales and price for each season from 1994 to 2004.
+To put this in a more dramatic way, consider Figure 5.10, depicting total annual sales and price for each season from 1994 to 2004.
 If we were simply to regress quantity on price, we would obtain a positive coefficient, which would be contrary to the law of demand and common sense.
+Instead, based on our estimate of demand elasticity (more on this later), we estimate the demand curve form two year (1998 and 2000) and see that it shifts over time, which in turn explains the positive correlation, over time, between price and number of tickets sold.
+As expected, these demands curves are downward sloping.
+Long live the Law of Demand!

-FIGURE 5.16 Average price and total annual ticket sales
+FIGURE 5.10 Average price and total annual ticket sales